rc-kid/rckid-v1/sd/IMAGE.md

 > TODO provide a download of the full rpi image as part of the project with all this setup.
 Follow this guide only when building new image.

-Download RaspberryPi OS Imager and select the Retropie distribution for Raspberry pi 2 W. Then press `c-s-X` before writing to the immage to set additional options.
-Enable SSH, set user password and set WiFi settings.
+Download RaspberryPi OS Imager and select the Retropie distribution for Raspberry pi 2 W. Flash the image on the SD card and then reinsert the card.
+Its `boot` partition will be mounted.
+Edit the default networks the RPI should connect to in the `sd/wpa_supplicant.conf` (higher priority is better).
+Then copy the `wpa_supplicant.conf` and `ssh` files from the `sd` directory to the boot partition on the SD card.
+Insert the card to rpi and power on.

-> The extra settings seem not to work for retropie.
-Check this: https://retropie.org.uk/docs/Wifi/
+> The extra settings dialog accessible with `c-s-X` does not seem to actually do anything, which is why the above steps are done manually.
+(Manual settings from [here][https://retropie.org.uk/docs/Wifi/])

+To connect to the board, determine its ip address and ssh with username `pi` and password `raspberry`.

+Then run the following:

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install mc htop tmux git cmake git clone git@github.com:zduka/rcboy.git

+When done, run the rest of the SD image setup (see the script file for details):

+    cd rcboy
+    bash sd/install.sh

 Password raspberry

 When written, boot up the rpi, wait for a bit and then ssh to it and run the following commands to update the rpi:

-    sudo apt-get update
-    sudo apt-get upgrade

 Then install what we need, first some basic utilities to keep me happy in the image: